apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ## Build a prediction model by SLIM

-`slim_train` function outputs item-item non-negative sparse matrix.
+`slim_train` function outputs the nonzero elements of an item-item matrix.
-For item recommendation, this matrix is stored into the table.
+For item recommendation or prediction, this matrix is stored into the table named `slim_w`.

 ```sql
 DROP TABLE slim_w;